 The federal structure of government means that while biosafety approvals and laws are in the domain of the Central government, the task of enforcing the laws lies with the state government.
-As this paper shows, illegal seeds perform just as well as legal seeds, if not better.
-Farmers value them highly and their valuations are strongly correlated with their aversion to pesticides.
-Enforcing the law would be unpopular with cotton growers.
+As this paper shows, illegal seeds in the early to middle part of this decade performed just as well as legal seeds, if not better.
+Farmers valued them highly and their valuations were strongly correlated with their aversion to pesticides.
+Enforcing the law would have been unpopular with cotton growers.
 Why should the state government court such unpopularity?

-Furthermore, the Bt gene contained in the illegal varieties (cry 1 Ac) is the same as that in the legal Monsanto-Mahyco Bt hybrids.
+Furthermore, the Bt gene contained in the illegal varieties (cry 1 Ac) is the same as that in the legal Mahyco-Monsanto Bt hybrids.
 The cry 1 Ac gene has been extensively tested in India and abroad for biosafety.
 For new approvals of Bt hybrids carrying this gene, Indian regulators do not require biosafety tests.
-The state government, unconstrained by fears of environmental consequences, has made a choice according to straightforward political calculus.
+The state government, unconstrained by fears of environmental consequences, has made a choice, it would appear, according to straightforward political calculus.
+The mobilization of farmers around economic issues is not so straightforward, however; possibly what tilted the political economy in Gujarat was the constituency of seed producers and local seed companies that exists because of the position of the state as a major hybrid seed producer.
+It is interesting to note that illegal seeds have not diffused widely in the neighboring cotton growing state of Maharashtra.
+Hybrid seeds are not produced in this state; moreover the state is the home of Mahyco Monsanto Biotech.